carlos-dubon/svelte-cool-toast/README.md

 ```

-Similarly if you wan't to change the default dismiss button you can pass your own `dismissComponent` prop to the `ToastProvider`.
+Similarly if you want to change the default dismiss button you can pass your own `dismissComponent` prop to the `ToastProvider`.

 ```Svelte
 // MyDismissButton.svelte